Shivesh21122000/Payroll-Management-System/README.md

 # Payroll-Management-System

-For info about the project, Read Payroll Project report_dbms file given above.
+For info about the project, Read "Payroll project report_dbms" file given above.
 Thank you